Modern Slavery Statement

 It is important that the Company’s staff are aware of and understand the risks of slavery and human trafficking.
 Staff must be able to identify signs of slavery and human trafficking and be aware of what action to take if such activities are suspected.

-The Company has developed online training modules designed to support ethical compliance across the business.
+The Company provides online training modules designed to support ethical compliance across the business.
 All employees involved in management, purchasing or customer service are required to undertake the training.
-This is also an established part of the training and induction programme for new joiners.
+This is also an established, and mandatory, part of the training and induction programme for new joiners.

 FURTHER STEPS

-The Company is aware of the destructive nature of modern slavery and therefore understands that the risk associated with modern slavery must be monitored and managed on a continual basis.
-The Company, together with the Parent Company, will continue to monitor operational practices, review its approach and consider what steps it might reasonably take in the year ahead.
+The Company is aware of the destructive nature of modern slavery and therefore understands the risk associated with modern slavery must be monitored and managed on a continual basis.
+The Company, together with the Group, will continue to monitor operational practices, review its approach and consider what steps it might reasonably take in the year ahead.

 This statement was approved by the Company’s Board.